-So if you're taking notes, write this down: Ask Moses the question, "We good?"
-And he would say, "Yes!
-And then no." Yes, we were so good; we were as good as God but because of sin we lost his holiness, his righteousness, his image.
-It's really important for you to know, especially those of you parents and grandparents, you uncles and aunts.
-This means because of the fall into sin, what happened to the human heart is not completely reliable.
+So, if we're taking notes write this down.
+Ask Moses the question, "We good?"
+And he would say, "Yes."
+And then, "No. Yes, we were so good, we were as good as God but because of sin we lost his holiness, his righteousness, his image."
+It's really important for you to know, especially those of you parents and grandparents, you uncles and aunts, this means that because of the fall into sin, what happened to the human heart is not completely reliable.
 A woman reached out to me this past week who was struggling and I noticed that she used the word "feel" over a dozen times.
 And connected to how she felt were things that simply weren't true.
-She felt like God had forgotten about her, that God wasn't with her, that God hadn't forgiven her, and that God didn't have a plan for her.
-Because what we feel in the depth of our hearts, especially when we suffer, doesn't line up with the thoughts and the plans of God.
-And this is why connection to this book is so vital.
-The one thing that doesn't change, the one thing that doesn't ride the roller coaster of our own emotions, which sometimes are true and sometimes are so far from God.
-The reason we want you to stay connected to the church and to the word at home, to have a Bible app on your phone or tablet, to gather as a family and to read this word is because sometimes what you feel is absolutely true and sometimes, it's not.
-And sometimes when you're living your truth or following your heart, you're spot on like God would be and sometimes, it's just the opposite because Moses has the hard news.
-We were good, we didn't need a Bible before; our hearts just knew the will of God.
-But things changed when human beings fell into sin.
+She felt like God had forgotten about her, that God wasn't with her, that God hadn't forgiven her, that God didn't have a plan for her.
+Because what we feel in the depth of our heart, especially when we suffer, doesn't line up with the thoughts and the plans of God.
+And this is why a connection to this Book is so vital.
+It's the one thing that doesn't change, the one thing that doesn't ride the roller coaster of our own emotions, which sometimes are true and sometimes are so far from God.
+The reason we want you to stay connected to the church and to the word at home, to have a Bible app on your phone or your tablet, to gather as a family, and to read this word is because sometimes what you feel is absolutely true and sometimes it's not.
+And sometimes when you're living your truth or following your heart, you're spot-on like God would be, and sometimes it's just the opposite.
+Because Moses has the hard news.
+We were good, we didn't need a Bible before when our hearts just knew the will of God, but things changed when human beings fell into sin.

-But let's be real for a second: How can you possibly believe that and be a happy person?
-I mean to think, "My heart's deceitful, my children were born under the wrath and anger of God, let's be happy everyone!"
-You know, hands in on three.
-And what are you supposed to do?
-Like gather with family and friends and our little children in front of the mirror and recite our daily anti-affirmations?
-"We're not good enough and we're not smart enough and God probably doesn't like us."
-Like how could you possibly believe that and be able to rejoice in the depth of your heart?
+But let's be real for a second, how can you possibly believe that and be a happy person?
+I mean, to think my heart's deceitful, my children were born under the wrath and anger of God, let's be happy everyone.
+And what are we supposed to do, gather with family and friends and our little children in front of the mirror and recite our daily anti-affirmations?
+"We're not good enough, and we're not smart enough, and God probably doesn't like us."
+How could you possibly believe that and be able to rejoice in the depth of your heart?